Bwlch Glas Mine

 Bwlch Glas translates to ‘blue gap’.
 It was worked between 1889 and 1923, peaking in around 1910.

-Little remains on the surface of this mine, only some concrete blocks and building remnants.
+There are some minor remains on the surface of this mine, but typically little more than concrete blocks and building remnants.

 If you are interested in other classic British locales we may have stock from the following locales.